 Between Ages 10-13

-Diagnosing a learning disability is a process.
-It involves detailed history taking, testing, and observation by a Clinical Psychologist.
+Diagnosing an individual with learning disability is a process.
+It involves detailed history taking, assessments, and observation by a Clinical Psychologist.

-Multiple interventions that look at all relevant biological, psychological, and social factors are essential and comprise a general principle of treatment.
-While there is no cure for specific learning disorder, there are many ways to improve reading, writing, and math skills for a child.
-Treatment usually includes both strengthening the skills and developing a learning strategy tailored to take advantage of a child's strengths.
+Interventions that look at all relevant biological, psychological, and social factors are essential for a holistic approach to treatment.
+While there is no cure for specific learning disorder, there are many ways to manage and improve reading, writing, and math skills for a child.
+Treatment usually includes both strengthening the skills and developing a learning strategy tailored to take advantage of a child’s strengths.

 Early Identification and Early Intervention is key!

-After the assessment period, if your child is determined to have a disability, an Individualized Education Program (IEP) is made.
-This personalized and written education plan
+After the assessments are done, if the child is found to have a disability, an Individualized tailored Education plan is made.

 Special Educator: The most common treatment for learning disabilities is special education.
 The basic approach is to teach learning skills by building on the child's abilities and strengths while correcting and compensating for disabilities and weaknesses.

-Occupational therapy can be helpful to children who experience difficulty with motor and fine motor skills.
+Occupational therapy can be helpful for children who experience difficulty with motor and fine motor skills.

-Speech therapists work with children who have language-based or reading comprehension issues and can help them improve their ability to understand and communicate in social situations
+Speech therapists work with children who have language-based or reading comprehension issues and can help them improve their ability to understand and community in social situations

-Clinical Psychologist: Psychotherapy, cognitive behavior therapy in particular, may also be helpful in treating the emotional and behavioral problems that can accompany specific learning disorder.
+Clinical Psychologist: Psychotherapy, Behavior therapy, Cognitive behavior therapy in particular, may also be helpful in treating the emotional and behavioral problems that can accompany specific learning disorder.